The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Origin of the X-ray emission

 The Compton compactness parameter \citep{2009ApJ...690L..97P} is:

 The Compton cooling time of electrons with velocities $\beta_{\rm e}\,c$ and Lorentz factors $\gamma_{\rm e}\,=\,\left(1-\beta_{\rm e}^{\,2}\right)^{-1/2}$ is given by:

-If the corona is powered by magnetized plasma moving from the disk into the corona with the velocity $v_{\rm rec}$ from radius $r_1$ to $r_2$ with $r_2\,\approx\,R$, we infer an average pre-reconnection magnetic field energy density of:
+If the corona is powered by magnetized plasma moving from the disk into the corona with the velocity $v_{\rm rec}$ from radius $r_1$ to $r_2$ with $r_2\,\approx\,R$, we infer an average upstream magnetic field energy density of: